Docker Deep Dive - Nigel Poulton - E-Book

 Nigel Poulton (@nigelpoulton)

-Nigel is a Docker Captain, and his latest hyperfixation is WebAssembly on the server (Wasm).
-Previously, Nigel has held senior technology roles at large and small enterprises.
+Nigel is a Docker Captain and has held senior technology roles at large and small enterprises.

-In his free time, he listens to audio books and watches science fiction.
-He wishes he lived in the future and could explore space-time, the universe, and other mind-bending phenomena.
-He's passionate about learning, cars, and football (soccer).
+In his free time, he listens to audiobooks and coaches youth football (soccer).
+He wishes he lived in the future and could understand the mysteries of life and the universe.
+He’s passionate about learning, cars, and football.
 He lives in England with his fabulous wife and three children.

 •X: @nigelpoulton